 A.M.
 Concurrent Sessions

 What’s My True Loss?
-Is “shrinkage” really the right means of measurement for the future?
+Is “Shrinkage” Really the Right Means of Measurement for the Future?

-In this session retail loss prevention experts will explore the broader aspect of retail crime and the economic impact it has on the bottom line.
-As the customer and retail landscape change, business strategies must align to mitigate any risk crime has on profit.
+In this session retail loss prevention experts will explore the broader aspect of retail loss and the economic impact it has on the bottom line.
+As the customer and retail landscape change, business strategies must align to mitigate any risk retail loss has on profit.
 Shrinkage is only one of many variables a business should use for a good health check, but there are many other lines on the P&L to take into consideration which have traditionally been ignored by some organizations until it is too late.